5 min read·13 practice questions•Updated Mar 20, 2026

 Practice with these carefully curated questions for the Data Scientist role at Amazon

-Master SQL window functions and complex aggregations — Amazon SQL interviews are well-known for difficulty, with multi-step analytical queries.
+Master SQL window functions and complex aggregations — Amazon SQL interviews are well-known for difficulty, with multi-step analytical queries on Redshift.

 Practice articulating business impact, not just model accuracy: 'My churn model improved retention by X%' not just 'My model achieved 0.85 AUC'.